 Tools are constantly evolving.
 Humans have been forever upgrading the tools our ancient ancestors invented to make our lives easier.
-For instance, my dad taught me how to compress a brake caliper piston with a piece of wood and a c-clamp.
+For instance, one time my dad taught me how to compress a brake caliper piston with a piece of wood and a c-clamp.
 It was a pain and not very glamorous or high tech, but it got the job done.
 Then one day, I was in the auto part store getting some tools to change my brake pads.
-As I was looking for whatever tool I had lost and needed to replace, I came across an ingenious tool that makes compressing a caliper very simple.
+As I was looking for whatever tool I needed, I came across an ingenious tool that makes compressing a caliper very simple.
 It’s basically the piece of wood and c-clamp engineered by a NASA scientist.
 Not really, but you get my point.
 Ever since then, changing brake pads (and my wife’s and my friends’) has been a breeze and has made my life easier.

 The Right Tool for the Right User Experience